-- A. Option 1 Mitigation.
+A. Option 1 - Mitigation.
 Retention and removal of trees, with subsequent mitigation by replanting pursuant to section 17.41.060 or 17.41.070.
-All replanted and saved trees shall be protected by a permanent restrictive covenant or easement approved in form by the city. - B. Option 2 Dedicated Tract.
+All replanted and saved trees shall be protected by a permanent restrictive covenant. or

+- B. Option 2 Dedicated Tract.
 Protection of trees or groves by placement in a tract within a new subdivision or partition plat pursuant to sections 17.41.080-100; or - C. Option 3 Restrictive Covenant.
 Protection of trees or groves by recordation of a permanent restrictive covenant pursuant to section 17.41.110-120.; or - D. Option 4 Cash-in-lieu of planting pursuant to Section 17.41.130.

-A regulated tree that has been designated for protection pursuant to this section must be retained or permanently protected unless it has been determined by a certified arborist to be diseased or hazardous, pursuant to the following applicable provisions.
+A regulated tree that has been designated for protection pursuant to this section must be retained or permanently protected unless it has been determined by a certified arborist to be diseased, dying or hazardous, pursuant to the following applicable provisions.